personalaccount/Algorithms-Part-1/Pattern Recognition/README.md

 **Point data type.** Immutable data type that represents a point in the plane.

+Create an immutable data type Point that represents a point in the plane by implementing the following API:

+    public class Point implements Comparable<Point> {
+       public Point(int x, int y)        // constructs the point (x, y)

+       public void draw()                // draws this point public void drawTo(Point that)    // draws the line segment from this point to that point public String toString()          // string representation

+       public int compareTo(Point that)      // compare two points by y-coordinates, breaking ties by x-coordinates public double slopeTo(Point that)      // the slope between this point and that point public Comparator<Point> slopeOrder()  // compare two points by slopes they make with this point }

 - The compareTo() method should compare points by their y-coordinates, breaking ties by their x-coordinates.
 Formally, the invoking point (x0, y0) is less than the argument point (x1, y1) if and only if either y0 < y1 or if y0 = y1 and x0 < x1.

 - The slopeTo() method should return the slope between the invoking point (x0, y0) and the argument point (x1, y1), which is given by the formula (y1 − y0) / (x1 − x0).
 Treat the slope of a horizontal line segment as positive zero; treat the slope of a vertical line segment as positive infinity; treat the slope of a degenerate line segment (between a point and itself) as negative infinity.